jeffreyxchan/FrackMan/README.md

 Sonar Kits     - Spawns randomly and temporarily.
 Grants 2 sonar charges when collected Water Pool     - Spawns randomly and temporarily.
 Replenishes Frackman's water supply
 </pre>

-## Progress Log
-3/5/16 - Most of the basic functionalities of the game are implemented.
-I just haven't finished up getting the protestors to hunt down the FrackMan and getting them to leave the field when they've been annoyed too much.
-As I find freee time in the future, I'll definitely be coming back to finish the job.